EOEPCA/iam/docs/admin/installation/installation.md

 * For Keycloak, the following environment variables may have to be adapted. `KC_SPI_POLICY_OPA_OPA_BASE_URI` may have to be changed if the name of the OPAL client service deviates from the default.
+  Note that the service name depends on the release name and defaults to the release name with `-opal-client` appended.
   `KC_HOSTNAME_URL` and `KC_HOSTNAME_ADMIN_URL` should be changed
   to the official external URL of the Keycloak service.
   ```